marbetschar/GnuCash-Dashboard/README.md

 ### Income vs. Expenses

-This should be pretty self explanatory :)
+This should be pretty self explanatory.
+Defaults to the last 6 months.

 ### Runway